spa542/PollApp/README.md

 # PollApp
-Command line poll app using PostgreSQL
+Command line poll app using PostgreSQL.
+See README in folder for more information.